-Conversely, the poor handling of complaints can damage your public reputation as well as your community and financial standing.
+Conversely, the poor handling of complaints can damage your public reputation as well as your financial standing.

 Your charity’s complaints policy and procedure should be simple, clear and accessible.

-Your policy – the more general statement on how your charity handles complaints – should be available to the public as well as to your staff, board members and volunteers.
+Your policy (a plan outlining how your charity handles complaints) should be available to the public, as well as to your staff, board members and volunteers.

 The policy should be a statement of:

-- the charity’s commitment to listen and to work towards a mutually satisfying resolution, and
+- the charity’s commitment to listen and to work towards a mutually satisfying resolution

 - what complainants should or shouldn’t expect from your charity.

-It should also provide information about the bodies that can consider complaints that your charity is unable to (for example, state or federal regulators).
+It should also provide information about the bodies that have jurisdiction over the types of complaints that your charity is unable to address (for example, state or federal regulators).

-Meanwhile, your procedure – the nitty-gritty detail about how your charity addresses and resolves complaints – should also be accessible and available.
+In addition to the more formal policy, your charity should also have a complaints handling procedure with the nitty-gritty detail about how your charity addresses and resolves complaints.
+This procedure should be made accessible and available.

 The procedure can cover:

-- This includes any members of your charity’s staff, volunteers or board members.
-Where possible, members of staff should be informed if a complaint has been made about them or actions for which they were responsible; organisations have a duty of care to staff complained about as well as to complainants.
+- where possible, members of staff should be informed if a complaint has been made about them or actions for which they were responsible.
+Organisations have a duty of care to staff complained about as well as to complainants

-- The steps towards how your charity will reach a decision, and then how it will communicate that decision – both to those involved in the complaint and, where appropriate, to the general public.
+- the steps for how your charity will reach a decision, and then how it will communicate that decision – both to those involved in the complaint and, where appropriate, to the general public

 The way your charity approaches internal complaints – where charity staff, board members or volunteers are the only ones involved – may well differ from how it handles complaints which involve people both internal and external to your organisation.